 El Tour de Agua is a three-part water education program for 6th-8th grade students, offered by Tucson Water.
 Students learn about the intricacies of Tucson's unique water situation, focusing on water sources, the water cycle, recycled water and water conservation.
 This new pre-visit video is shown to students prior to the on-site classroom presentation and teaches them about their personal water use while exploring Tucson's three sources of water.

-Linking Hispanic Heritage Through Archeology (LHHTA) is a program for Hispanic youth ages 14-18 years that uses regional archeology as a bridge to connect urban Hispanic youth and their families to their own cultural history.
+Linking Southwestern Heritage Through Archeology (LSWHTA) is a program for Hispanic and Native American youth ages 14-18 years that uses regional archeology as a bridge to connect urban Hispanic youth and their families to their own cultural history.
 Through visits to National Parks, local museums, and university laboratories, students engage in the study of Southwest archeology from the prehistoric to the historical periods.
 They also look at (and participate in) present-day activities that evolved from past cultural practices.
 This video was produced for the National Park Service Centennial Project to showcase the program.

 High School Energy Retrofit

 High School Energy Retrofit was created for Opterra Energy Services as part of a larger educational offering to high schools that undergo energy efficiency upgrades.
 With a target audience of high school students, this video utilizes a simple illustrated style that integrates smartphone use to convey the primary content in a way that is relatable and engaging.